We are currently accepting applications for Mama Lucille & baby Buster!

 On average potbellied pigs live to be 14 to 20 years old, and are a lifelong commitment.

 Pigs must live with a family member or another companion pig.
 Together pigs receive enrichment, mental and physical stimulation, and companionship that other animals can’t provide.
-Without another pig companion they can become bored or even depressed, which could lead to undesirable behaviors or even illness.
+Without another pig companion, they can become bored or even depressed, which could lead to undesirable behaviors or even illness.
 All Orphan Kitten Pigs must go home in pairs, groups, or to a home with another potbelly pig.
 Buster and Lucille will only be adopted as a duo.

 Potbelly pigs should be given a diet that consists of: quality pig pellets, fresh hay, 25% percent of your pig’s total diet should consist of vegetables (while limiting starchy vegetables), and fruit can be offered in small quantities due to high sugar content.